 Hypertension Numbers Up!!

-Thanks to the new blood pressure guidelines of 2017, the number of people who are now considered to have Hypertension has risen substantially in the American adult population.
+Thanks to the new blood pressure guidelines, the number of people who are now considered to have Hypertension has risen substantially in the American adult population.

 This naturally has caused much concern and controversy as 30 million more American adults now fall into the high blood pressure category and are wondering how to deal with this new health problem which did not exist before the change in the Guidelines.
 Naturally many are going to turn to their Doctors for advice.

 This then puts a lot more pressure on the Doctors who are now responsible for evaluating and coming up with treatment plans to meet these new guidelines.
 And as we know on the one side they have to contend with heavy pressure from the Pharmaceutical Reps to market Big Pharma’s products, whilst at the same time they are charged with finding the best treatment approach for their patients.

 And some doctors will undoubtedly choose the path of least resistance and automatically choose to start their newly diagnosed hypertensive patients on prescription medications…